Serge3006/chowlk_website/_includes/specification.md

   <tr>
     <td class="first-column"><img src="images/object_property.jpg" alt="Object property block"></td>
     <td><code>owl:ObjectProperty</code></td>
     <td>Standard way to represent object properties.
-Variations can apply to the type of line or the connections style.
-See sections 2.2 and 2.3 for further details.</td>
+Variations can apply to the type of line or the connections style depending on the range or domain specification.
+For more details see section 2.10.</td>
   </tr>

   <tr>